bhaskargogs/mailfeedjet/README.md

 # Mailfeedjet Server (In Progress)
-A Customer feedback Server side application where customers need to pay to send feedback about the application
+A Customer feedback Application where customers need to pay to send feedback about the application

 # Security